Bean bonanza: Coffee cafes pop up in remote corner of Indonesia | Malay Mail

 In recent years it has been knocked back to become the world’s fourth-largest coffee exporter, behind Brazil, Vietnam and Colombia, respectively.

-Indonesia was previously in third spot globally until it was overtaken by Vietnam in the late Nineties. — AFP
+Indonesia was previously in third spot globally until it was overtaken by Vietnam in the late Nineties. — AFP-Relaxnews